Operations Updates During the COVID-19 Pandemic

 For Applications Filed on or after April 2, 2020

 For newly submitted electronic applications for published works that require the submission of “best edition” physical copies of the deposit, the applicant will have the option of uploading an electronic copy of the work in addition to mailing the required physical copies.
 Applicants who use this option must submit both an electronic deposit copy and a declaration form, under penalty of perjury, stating that the electronic copy is identical to the required physical copies that the applicant will mail to the Office together with the shipping slip generated in eCO.
+The declaration states that the applicant has "sent or will send" the physical copies within "three business days" of the date specified in the declaration.
 Applicants may use the declaration form provided here.
 This document may be uploaded in the same manner as the electronic deposit copy.
 If an applicant decides to use this option, registration specialists will be able to examine the claim remotely once they receive the application, fee, electronic deposit copy, and declaration.

 If the applicant cannot, or prefers not to, submit an electronic copy of the deposit, the Office will examine the claim once registration specialists resume in-Office examination.
 Although examination of the claim will be delayed, the effective date of registration will generally be the date that the Office received the application, fee, and physical deposits.